 4. Use aluminum cans to give back to your community.

 Encourage employees to recycle their soda, energy drink, and cold-pressed coffee cans by collecting and turning them in for cash.
 At the end of the year, use the deposit money you receive to make a donation to a local charity your team cares about or to do some other good deed.
 You can even organize a neighborhood cleanup to boost your collection efforts.
-This not only improves your company’s carbon footprint, it also allows you to reinvest in your community.
+This not only improves your company’s carbon footprint, but it also allows you to reinvest in your community.

 How much you’ll get for your cans varies depending on where you live and where you take your collection.
 States with deposit laws (like Michigan, Iowa, California, and a handful of others) mandate a standard rate per can.
 States without such laws (like Indiana) don’t regulate the deposit rate.
 Recycling plants that accept cans in these states will typically pay per pound of aluminum, and rates vary by plant and by the day.
 It may be a relatively slow earn, but with consistency and some creative aluminum-hunting, it can definitely pay off.